 Use External Storage for Large Files

 Some companies try to store everything in Salesforce, even when certain files or records would be better managed outside the system.
-For large files, consider using a document management or cloud storage system such as AWS S3, Microsoft Azure Blob Storage, Google Drive, or SharePoint.
+For large files, consider using a document management or cloud storage system such as

 Store the files externally and keep only links in Salesforce.
 This approach reduces storage usage, keeps Salesforce running smoothly, and makes large files easier to manage and share.